danisven/KrakMeOpen/README.md

 A [Kraken 2] downstream analysis toolkit.
 More specifically, calculate a series of quality metrics for Kraken 2 classifications.

+To apply any confidence score stringency for your Kraken 2 classifications, try out [StringMeUp].

 ## Installation
 KrakMeOpen is available to install through conda.
 Simply run the following command to install it: